SmartThingsCommunity/st-device-sdk-c-ref/README.md

 1. Connect Ameba RTL8195 to a Windows PC; a removable disk `MBED` will appear.
 1. Copy `ram_all.bin` from `output/rtl8195/iotcore_xxx/ram_all.bin` to MBED.
 1. After successfully copying, reset Ameba RTL8195 target and monitor.

-##### EMW3166 Example

-> In order to flash the MXCHIP emw3166 chipset binary, the steps below must be performed on a Windows PC with a terminal that supports Ymodem transmission.

-1. Connect user UART (PB7-tx, PB6-rx) of emw3166 to a Windows PC with a USB-TTL converter.
-Then connect USB UART power.
-1. Create a serial session with flashing config (Baud rate 9600) to connect the user UART port, then hold 'BOOT' and press 'RESET' to enable flashing.
-1. Transfer the binary file located in `output/emw3166/iotcore_xxx/xxx@MK3166.bin` using Ymodem on your terminal.
-1. After transfer is successful, press 'RESET' on MiCOKit-3166 target and monitor with USB UART.

 ## License